Detail

 Panel Discussion: The European Savings and Investments Union: Delivering on the Ambition to Integrate Banking and Capital Markets and Unlock Private Investments

 • How to respond to the huge investment gap quantified in the Draghi report in 750 to 800 bn € per year?
+How to enhance the competitiveness of the EU financial system?
+What is the impact of persisting fragmentation?
+Is gold-plating an issue?

-• What is the impact of persisting fragmentation and how to overcome it?
-Can constrained public expenditures be refocused to support and mobilise private investments?
+• Can the constrained public expenditures be refocused to support and mobilise private investments?
 How to provide greater support for European public goods?

 • Country blind & country mindful: how can these two perspectives be reconciled?